xinghuasun/xinghuasun.github.io/_pages/about.md

 <img src='/images/directions.png' width = "900"><br/>

 Our research focuses on the integration of **Generative AI in Intelligent Networks**.
-We pursue two complementary directions: <font color=green>"Network for AI - Unfold Intelligence by Horizontally Scaling It Across the Network."</font>, and <font color=green>"AI for Network - Specialize Intelligence by Vertically Optimizing It for Networks and Domain Systems."</font>.
-These two directions converge toward a unified goal: <font color=green>"Ubiquitous Intelligence, where intelligence is woven into every interaction, every environment, and every moment."</font> Toward this goal, we explore:
+We pursue two complementary directions: "<font color=green>Network for AI</font> - Unfold Intelligence by Horizontally Scaling It Across the Network", and "<font color=green>AI for Network</font> - Specialize Intelligence by Vertically Optimizing It for Networks and Domain Systems".
+These two directions converge toward a unified goal: "<font color=green>Ubiquitous Intelligence</font>, where intelligence is woven into every interaction, every environment, and every moment."
+Toward this goal, we explore:

 1. AI for Network:
    - Generative artificial intelligence and network optimization